jdcloudcom/en/documentation/Networking/VPN/Operation-Guide/VPN-Connection-Management/VPN-Connection-Configuration.md

 ![](../../../../../image/Networking/VPN/Operation-Guide/update-vpnconnection.png)

 ##### 3. Delete VPN Connection
-If you do not need VPN Connection anymore, you can delete it.</br>
+If you do not need VPN Connection anymore, you can delete it.<br />
-a) Log in [JD Cloud & AI VPN Connection Console](https://cns-console.jdcloud.com/host/vpnConnection/list);  </br>
+a) Log in [VPN Connection Console](https://cns-console.jdcloud.com/host/vpnConnection/list);  <br />
 b) Select the corresponding VPN Connections and click **Delete** on the operation bar.
-The VPN Connection without VPN Tunnel created can be deleted;</br>
+The VPN Connection without VPN Tunnel created can be deleted;<br />
 ![](../../../../../image/Networking/VPN/Operation-Guide/delete-vpnconnection.png)